Karl-JT/SCA25-NVIDIA-Quantum-Workshop/README.md

 # VPN Connections
-To access the GPU server at Singtel Re:AI, please follow the guidlines in VPN instruction
+To access the GPU server at Singtel Re:AI, please follow the guidlines in VPN instruction The usernames for VPN access is nv-user1, nv-user2, ..., nv-user24
+PW: $nvidia#demo!

 #SSH connections
 Please ssh and portforwarding to the following server